Practice Exercise: Line Graph Writing

 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-Sample Answer:
+Model Answer:

 The provided graph depicts the changes in crime rates in Newport's inner city over a span of nine years, from 2003 to 2012.
 The data shows that burglary incidents experienced the most significant shift, while theft cases remained relatively constant and low.